-We're not going to be looking at those cheap imports that you can pick up at Walmart as in our experience, they simply don't work as well as you expect.
+We're not going to be looking at those cheap imports that you can pick up at Walmart.
+In our experience, they simply don't work as well as you expect.
 If they do work, generally they work well for a few months, before breaking down and with very little option to re-install the software or claim on that guarantee, users generally have no option but to pick up yet another model.

 If you want a basic gps navigator, it would be better if you downloaded Maps.Me rather than buy a cheap imported model as you would probably get more long-terms value.